 What happens when the fibre gets cut?

 A retail-ready SD-WAN design should deliver sub-second failover to a secondary path (broadband or LTE/5G) with predictable behaviour so cashiers don’t notice.
+Active-Active means both links are used; instant reroute based on health.
+Test failover/failback stability (avoid "flapping"), session persistence on POS, LTE/5G behaviour under weak signal.

 Can we deploy SD-WAN to 100–500 stores without site visits?

-You can—if the solution supports zero-touch provisioning (ZTP), store archetype templates, and operational workflows that don’t require hands-on configuration at each site.
+You can — if the solution supports zero-touch provisioning (ZTP), store archetype templates, and operational workflows that don’t require hands-on configuration at each site.
+The "Store Manager Test": a non-technical manager can unbox, connect the correct cables, and bring the site online with automated configuration from the cloud.

 Signs SD-WAN is worth it